pagkly/Zed/Investopedia3/What Is a Traditional IRA.md

 When you receive distributions from a traditional IRA, the IRS treats the money as ordinary income and subjects it to income tax.
 Account-holders can take distributions as early as age 59½.
 Starting after age 72, account holders must take [required minimum distributions](https://www.investopedia.com/terms/r/requiredminimumdistribution.asp) (RMDs) from their traditional IRAs.7

-Funds removed before full retirement eligibility [incur a 10% penalty](https://www.investopedia.com/ask/answers/082515/how-do-you-calculate-penalties-ira-or-roth-ira-early-withdrawal.asp) (of the amount withdrawn) and taxes, at standard income tax rates.
-There are [exceptions to these penalties for certain situations](https://www.investopedia.com/articles/retirement/02/111202.asp).
+Funds removed before full retirement eligibility [[incur a 10% penalty]](https://www.investopedia.com/ask/answers/082515/how-do-you-calculate-penalties-ira-or-roth-ira-early-withdrawal.asp) (of the amount withdrawn) and taxes, at standard income tax rates.
+There are [[exceptions to these penalties for certain situations]](https://www.investopedia.com/articles/retirement/02/111202.asp).
 These include the following:

 -   You plan to use the distribution towards the purchase or rebuilding of a first home for yourself or a qualified family member (limited to $10,000 per lifetime).
 -   You become disabled before the distribution occurs.
 -   Your beneficiary receives the assets after your death.
 -   You use the assets for unreimbursed medical expenses.
--   Your distribution is part of a [SEPP](https://www.investopedia.com/terms/s/sepp.asp) program.
+-   Your distribution is part of a [[SEPP]](https://www.investopedia.com/terms/s/sepp.asp) program.
 -   You use the assets for higher-education expenses, or expenses incurred for having or adopting a child.
 -   You use the assets to pay for medical insurance after you lose your job.
--   The assets are distributed as a result of an IRS [levy](https://www.investopedia.com/terms/l/levy.asp).
+-   The assets are distributed as a result of an IRS [[levy]](https://www.investopedia.com/terms/l/levy.asp).
 -   The amount distributed is a return on non-deductible contributions.
 -   You are in the military and called to active duty for more than 179 days.2

 It's important for an individual to check with a tax attorney or the IRS to be sure that the particulars of their situation qualify for a waiver of the 10% penalty.

-Set by the [SECURE Act](https://www.investopedia.com/what-is-secure-act-how-affect-retirement-4692743), which became law in December 2019, the age 72-threshold applies from 2020 onwards.
+Set by the [[SECURE Act]](https://www.investopedia.com/what-is-secure-act-how-affect-retirement-4692743), which became law in December 2019, the age 72-threshold applies from 2020 onwards.
 The old RMD threshold of 70½ still applies if you turned that age before Dec.
 31, 2019.7

 ## Traditional IRAs vs. Other IRA Types

 Other variations of the IRA include the Roth IRA, SIMPLE IRA, and SEP-IRA.
 The last two are employer-generated, but individuals can set up a Roth IRA if they meet the income limitations.
 These individual accounts can be created through a broker.
-You can check out some of the best options with Investopedia's list of the [best brokers for IRAs](https://www.investopedia.com/best-brokers-for-iras-4587879).
+You can check out some of the best options with Investopedia's list of the [[best brokers for IRAs]](https://www.investopedia.com/best-brokers-for-iras-4587879).

 ### Roth IRAs

-Unlike a traditional IRA, [Roth IRA](https://www.investopedia.com/terms/r/rothira.asp) contributions are not tax-deductible, and qualified [distributions](https://www.investopedia.com/terms/d/distribution.asp) are tax-free.
+Unlike a traditional IRA, [[Roth IRA]](https://www.investopedia.com/terms/r/rothira.asp) contributions are not tax-deductible, and qualified [[distributions]](https://www.investopedia.com/terms/d/distribution.asp) are tax-free.
 This means you contribute to a Roth IRA using after-tax dollars, but as the account grows, you do not face any taxes on investment gains.
 Because you paid taxes on your contributions, you can actually withdraw them, penalty-free, at any time.
 However, you cannot withdraw earnings until age 59½ without being subject to the 10% early-withdrawal penalty.8

 When you retire, you can withdraw from the account without incurring any income taxes on your withdrawals.
 Roth IRAs do not have RMDs.
 If you don't need the money, you don't have to take it out of your account and worry about penalties for failing to do so.
 You can also pass the money to your heirs if you don't end up needing to use it.